 Our exclusive research report, Supplying the VOD Revolution provides an unmissable understanding of the complexities of delivering content to global VOD platforms.
 Join us at this online event to hear from those who are supplying all this content, and those operating some of the world's biggest VOD platforms.
 We'll uncover the pain points, and discuss how we can work together to make the supply chain smoother for everyone involved.

-If you experience any problems registering for or watching any DPP events, please contact firstname.lastname@example.org.
+If you experience any problems registering for DPP events or watching any online events, please contact email@example.com.

 In this session we'll discuss the headlines from our unique in-depth research into VOD supply.
 Which parts of the workflow cause most pain?
 Which formats dominate?
 And what steps could we take to reduce the chaos?